-The repaired part (component) shall be subject to a new warranty term in accordance with Section 14.1 which commences to run on the day following the date when the repaired Equipment was delivered to the Buyer.
-However, the aggregate warranty period for any part of the Equipment shall not exceed 60 months.
+The repaired part (component) shall be subject to a new warranty term in accordance with Section 15.1 which commences to run on the day following the date when the repaired Equipment was delivered to the Buyer.
+However, the aggregate warranty period for any part of the Equipment shall not exceed 36 months.

+Any intervention or modification of the Equipment (hardware and/or software) by the Buyer shall result in the immediate loss of all warranty claims, unless the modifications were previously agreed in writing.

 The Seller undertakes to provide the Buyer with updates of the software controlling the Equipment for the entire term of warranty.